hex-grammer/hex-grammer/README.md

 # My Expertise

 💻 **Frontend Development**:
-I specialize in React.js and Next.js, which allows me to build blazing-fast and scalable web applications with clean and maintainable code.
+I specialize in ReactJS and NextJS, which allows me to build blazing-fast and scalable web applications with clean and maintainable code.
 I am also proficient in TypeScript for type-safe and more robust development.

 🗄️ **Backend Development**:
-My backend stack includes MySQL, Python, PHP (CodeIgniter), and C#, ensuring data integrity and efficient handling of large datasets.
+My backend stack includes NextJS with Prisma and MySQL ensuring data integrity and efficient handling of large datasets.

 🌐 **Full-Stack Development**:
 As a full-stack developer, I love crafting complete web solutions that provide seamless user experiences from front to back.